-The SMM SURVEILLANCE CASE DEFINITION IN MARYLAND is adapted from the proposed CDC/AGOG/SMFM definition7 for facility-based surveillance.
-It includes all women admitted to an ICU or critical care unit, +/- women with 4 or more units of red blood cells transfused, +/- women affected by emerging public health threats, such as COVID-19 infectin requiring hospital admission and treatment.
-MDMOM developed standard case identification, abstraction and review protocols to be used during the pilot phase.
+The SMM SURVEILLANCE CASE DEFINITION IN MARYLAND is adapted from the proposed CDC/AGOG/SMFM definition for facility-based surveillance7.
+It includes all women admitted to an ICU or critical care unit, +/- women with 4 or more units of red blood cells transfused, +/- women affected by emerging public health threats requiring hospital admission and treatment (e.g., COVID-19).
+MDMOM developed standard case identification, abstraction, and review protocols to be used during the pilot phase.

-LEAD DATA ABSTRACTORS at each hospital identify SMM cases, abstract, and enter relevant case information, both structured data elements and a case narrative, into a surveillance database developed by MDMOM health informatics specialists and housed on the MDMOM program website.
-The database is a web-based, password-protected data entry platform with real-time logic, skip aptterns and input validation features.
+1. LEAD DATA ABSTRACTORS at each hospital identify SMM cases, abstract, and enter relevant case information, into a surveillance database developed by MDMOM health informatics specialists and housed on the MDMOM program website.
+The database is a web-based, password-protected data entry platform with real-time logic, skip patterns and input validation features.

 References & Key Resources

 - American College of Obstetrecians and Gynecologists and the Society for Maternal-Fetal Medicine, Kilpatrick SK, Ecker IL.
 Severe matenral morbidity: screening and review.
 Am.
 J. Obstet Gynecol.
 2016;215:817-22

 - Kilpatrick SJ, Berg C, Bernstein P, Bingham D, Delgado A, Callaghan WM, Harris K, Lanni S, Mahoney J, Main E, Nacht A, Schellpfeffer M, Westover T, Harper M. Standardized severe maternal morbidity review: rationale and process.
 Obstst Gynecol.
 2014 Aug124(2Pt1):361-366